rhicksrad/NBA/site/previews/GSW.md

 # Golden State Warriors

-The core trio of Alen Smailagic, Andrew Wiggins, and Damion Lee gives the staff a clear identity to start from.
+The core trio of Alen Smailagic, Andre Iguodala, and Andrew Wiggins gives the staff a clear identity to start from.
 The front office kept the core intact and will lean on internal development.
 No rotation regulars departed, so continuity remains a strength.